 Our approach to this situation is to inform the buyer that Amazon’s TOS is no longer requiring the disclosure statement, “I purchased this product at a discount in exchange….”.
 We also let them know that the product was not given in exchange for their review and that they may choose whether or not they decide to review it.

-It is simply a question of semantics, but can be critical when adhering to Amazon’s TOS.
+It is simply a question of semantics, but can be critical when adhering to the Amazon product review guidelines and update to their TOS.

 Hopefully this brief discussion on the FTC’s rules clear up any rumors and/or misinformation that has been floating around.
 As always, it’s our goal to help you make the most informed decisions possible when it comes to operating and growing your Amazon business.